eh050/Debian-Configuration/README.md

 I use these aliases for Debian based systems to make my life a lot easier.
+Check which shell you are using with `echo $SHELL`

 # IF USING BASH
 Create the aliases file: